 Peter Kay is a retired financial services executive.
-His career spanned 32 years with Canadian Imperial Bank of Commerce including 15 years as senior vice president and as deputy chair of the CIBC Pension Fund Committee.
+His career spanned 32 years with Canadian Imperial Bank of Commerce including 15 years as senior vice president and as

 Peter's experience in the financial sector covers a wide variety of areas including large-scale and structured lending, Eurobond finance, and merchant banking.
 Treasury-related areas include corporate and international finance, long term debt financing in the domestic Canadian, US and Euro-bond markets, and capital management and pension fund management.